 - Avoid the Sun during Peak Hours!
 Seek shade particularly between 10am and 4pm.
 It is also recommended to check the daily UV index available on the daily news.

 - Put on Sunscreen- Often!
 Use a daily broad spectrum sunblock with an SPF of 30+, even on cloudy days.
 Apply a lot and rub it in well at least 30 minutes before you go into the sun.
 Spray sunscreens must also be applied liberally- a quick spray over your shoulders will not do the job!
 Sunscreen should also be reapplied every two hours, especially if in the water, and remember to get sensitive areas, such as the face, ears, bald areas, and lips.

 - Wear Protective Clothing.
 Accessories such as a wide-brimmed hat, sunglasses, and dark long-sleeve shirts or pants are all recommended for better protection.
 Special sun-protective clothing and swimsuits are also now available and great for kids.

 - Don’t Try to Tan.
 Avoid lathering-up with oils in the sun and don’t use tanning booths they damage your skin, just like real sunlight.

 - Get an Annual Skin Screening.
 Depending upon your job or other risk factors, you may need to do monthly or annual skin checks.
 Talk to your doctor about how often you should check your skin and at the very least have it checked annually or during your annual physical.

-*Take advantage of the Power County Family Clinic’s FREE skin screenings by calling 226-1057 to schedule an appointment: June 26, July 17, or August 7
+*Take advantage of the Power County Family Clinic AND Aberdeen Family Clinic’s FREE skin screenings by calling 226-1057 to schedule an appointment: June 26, July 17, or August 7